mathemagica/gdi-hosting-in-30-minutes/README.md

-GDI Core Introduction to Web Concepts
+GDI Hosting in 30 Minutes
 ======================

-This is the official Girl Develop It Core Intro Web Concepts course.
-Material was originally developed by Matt Torbin and Elise Wei.
+This course is intended to be an addendum to the official Girl Develop It Intro to HTML/CSS course.
+Material here was developed by Ann Lewis, with some slides borrowed from the Core Intro Web Concepts course.

-The course is meant to be taught in a single two-hour workshop.

 ## Suggested course description is below:

-*Not sure how the Internet works?*

-*Want to build a cool website, but can’t decide what language to use?*

-*Tired of techies throwing around acronyms that make your head spin?*

-In this class, we will walk through the fundamentals of web development in layman terms.
-While we won't be writing code, we'll take you through various components of the web and how they work together.
-If you want to learn how to communicate better with your technical team or friends, this course is for you.
-Topics include but are not limited to:

-*   What is the World Wide Web?
-*   Where are web site files generally stored?
-*   What is the difference between a client and a server?
-*   Which programming languages are compiled on a server and which are compiled in a web browser?
-*   What do you need to know before building a web site?
-*   What language should you use and what are the differences?
-*   What tools do you need to develop a web site?
-*   Who does what on a typical web development team?
-*   What is Web 2.0 and the Cloud?

-This class is for people with little to no technical experience.
+*So, you just built your first website in Intro to HTML/CSS class!
+Now, how can you make this website accessible to other people?*

+In this class, we will walk through the basics of hosting: what it means, how to do it, and the options and tradeoffs associated with different hosting providers.
+At the very end of the class, we'll walk you through uploading your html and css files to dropbox.

 ## Theme customization